 How long do I stay at this level?

 Generally it is up the teachers to decide when it is good to progress to the next level.
 Tell them you are interested and they will let you know depending on your level.
-At the end of the classes there is a practia session which again anyone can take.

 What is floorcraft?

 It means many things.
 It means that we are dancing an anti-clockwise direction, flow and spacing of the line of dance.
 The follower closes their eyes.
 The leader always opens theirs.
 It means the couple ahead stay ahead and there is no overtaking while the music is playing.
 On a crowded floor, it is preferable not to pass other couples, not to take steps against the line of dance, nor to allow a big gap to open up in front of you.
 Moving onto the dance floor while a song is already underway is like merging onto the motorway during rush hour; wait for an open space, rather than forcing your way into the line of dancers.
 In the ideal world…